dimankub/Eye_Break_Reminder/readme.md

   - `random` — random selection.
   - any other — sequential rotation.
 - `lang`: language for notifications (`auto`, `en`, or `ru`).
-  - `auto` detects system language automatically
+  - `auto` detects system language automatically.

 ## 🚀 Usage
 Start the script: